psu-libraries/etda_workflow/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+* Ruby version: 2.4.1

 * System dependencies

 * Configuration

-* Database creation
+* To create the database, run the following commands: rake db:create, rake db:migrate
+* To drop the database, run rake db:drop

 * Database initialization